Eric-Hsieh-ora/database/ai-analytics-for-enterprises-workshop/create-graph/create-graph-workshop.md

     ![Creating notebook button clicked](images/8-create-notebook.png)

-3. You can name the notebook BANK_GRAPH.
-The description will be Notebook for Operational Property Graphs LiveLab.
+3. You can name the notebook **BANK_GRAPH**.
+The description will be **Notebook for Operational Property Graphs LiveLab**.
 You can leave the tags empty.

     ![Notebook information being filled out](images/9-notebook-info.png)